omprakashbabu/HotelReservation/README.md

 # Hotel Reservation App

-Simple DevOps project which uses Docker to run the MongoDB and NodeJS app through which the website can be access
+Simple DevOps project which uses Docker to run the MongoDB and NodeJS app through which the website can be accessed

-Jenkins to create a Pipeline, which also has the added functionality of using Github webhooks to immediately create a new build whenever anything is committed to the Repository.
+Jenkins to create a Pipeline, which also has the added functionality of using Github webhooks to immediately create a new build whenever anything is committed to the repository.

 Grafana to monitor the instance, with the help of Prometheus and Node Exporter.